MilanHvr/MilanHvr.github.io/_pages/about.md

 💡About me
 ------
 Data driven person with focus on automation and process improvement, with a passion for simplifying complex tasks into clear, efficient solutions.
+For more information you can [view my CV here.](https://milanhvr.github.io/files/CV.pdf)

 ⚙️ Tools & Skills
 ------